-If you’re not intimately familiar with video production, you might assume that raw footage is a bunch of clips that look pretty much like the final video product, just without the assembly and finishing touches.
+If you’re not intimately familiar with video production, you might assume that raw footage consists of a collection of clips that closely resemble a final video product just without the assembly and finishing touches.

 If this is what you’re expecting, you might be confused when instead, you receive a long, disorganized list of files that you probably can’t even open.
 The shots will likely be out of order, and if you do manage to watch one of the videos, it won’t have the look or feel of the final product.